Special Tips for First Time Mothers

 Pushing with an epidural

 If you use an epidural, you may be encouraged to rest until you have the sensation to push.
 Women who receive epidural anesthesia for labor may have difficulty pushing, especially if the strength of the anesthetic numbs the sensation to bear down.
-The practice of "delayed pushing" is currently being studied in women using epidurals as an alternative to routine pushing at 10 centimeters.
+The practice of delayed pushing (waiting for the baby to passively come through birth canal) is an alternative to routine pushing at 10 centimeters in women using epidurals.

 There may be circumstances, such as having a strong regional anesthetic, or an arrest of labor, where you may not feel the urge to push.
 In event of such a circumstance, you will be assisted with pushing (see section on assisted delivery).